Acceptable Ethnic Targets

 - Played straight in the second Austin Powers film with Mini-Me, though Mini-Me is a mutated clone and mute, not a normal dwarf; he's also stated to have certain "compensating" advantages.

 - In Bruges has Jordan Prentice playing Jimmy, an actor with dwarfism.
-This is more of an in-story example; main character Ray has a strange obsession with "midgets" but none of the other characters seem prejudiced against him.
+This is more of an in-story example; main character Ray has a strange obsession with "midgets" but all the prejudice he meets from other characters is simply because he's rude and American.
 He's also mistaken for a child, and is in fact playing a child in the film's Film Within A Film.
 And he's an asshole with a coke habit and occasionally racist rants, but this is shown as having more to do with him being an actor than being a dwarf.
 In spite of this, though, he's a fairly multilayered, believable character.

 - Me, Myself & Irene: it's intended as humiliation that Jim Carrey's character's wife runs off with a dwarf.